reiryuki/Sound-Enhancement-Sony-Xperia-10-Magisk-Module/README.md

 - Doesn't support ACDB module because using effect proxy.
 - This FX will deactivates other non post process type FX while turned on.
 - Will take about 3 minutes after device boot until the FX is started.
 - DSEEHX is only works with audio output 24 bit.
-Use [this](https://github.com/reiryuki/Hi-Res-Audio-24-Bit-Enabler-Magisk-Module) if your device not enabled output 24 bit yet
+Use [this](https://github.com/reiryuki/Hi-Res-Audio-24-Bit-Enabler-Magisk-Module) if your device not enabled output 24 bit yet.

 ## Requirements
 - Android 10 or 11